 If your customer wants a very strict delivery date and time, make sure that you set it within a time frame you’re confident of meeting.
 By sharing your live location, you can adjust your delivery time as you get closer to the delivery.
 Experienced drivers report that arriving a bit ahead of schedule is almost always welcomed.

 One last thing on ETAs – please don't forget to account for the time zones!
 When updating your customer on the time of departure or arrival, keep in mind that they might be a few hours ahead or behind.
 These simple misunderstandings are more common than you'd think, so just remember that avoiding them will be your responsibility.

 Finally, the last piece of the puzzle is route-planning.
 We have plenty of resources available discussing proper route-planning from a perspective of winning shipments: our search tool, our trip notification settings, advice on “thinking outside of the box”, etc. But route-planning from a delivery standpoint is slightly different.

-Since every shipment stacked along the same route causes slight deviations to your travel time, it is important to be transparent with your customers when sharing your location and setting a realistic ETA.
+Since ridesharing along the same route can cause your travel time to deviate, it is important to be transparent with your customers when sharing your location and setting a realistic ETA.
 The calculation outlined above does not account for any additional pick-up or delivery stops along the way.
 If these do occur, you’ll need to adjust your ETA accordingly and notify your customers as soon as these adjustments take place.

 That’s why we say that route-planning as related to completing shipments is different from the route-planning related to winning them.
 You set the expectations your customers will have regarding their transport request completion.
 Those transporters that proudly wear the “zero cancellations” badge tell us that they open this conversation ahead of sending a quote: